zayd-saqib/hyprland-dotfiles/README.md

 starship
 wlogout
 ```

-Waybar is a status bar.
+Waybar is a status bar (the bar that appears on the top of your screen.)\
+Dunst is the notification service.\

-Swww is a wallpaper utility.
+S.W.W.W is the wallpaper setter.\

-Foot is a terminal emulator.
+Foot is the temrinal (terrible name i know).\
+Rofi is the app launcher.\

-Grim and slurp are screenshot utilities.
+Grim and slurp are the screenshotting tools. (you most likely already have this installed but double check.)\
+Nvim (neovim) is a text editor.\

-Fish is a shell.
+Fish is the terminal shell.\

-Nvim, or neovim, is a vim based code editor.

-Starship is used to customize your terminal prompt.
+Starship is used to customize the terminal prompt.

-Dunst is a notification service.
+WLogOut is the logout menu.

 You will also need the hyprcursor and xcursor theme of Bibata-Modern-Classic.

-The fonts used are Iosevka Nerd Font for the terminal and rofi, the Symbols Nerd Font to get icons in waybar, and Noto Sans for the actual font.
+The fonts used are Noto Sans for rofi, Iosevka Nerd Font for the terminal, the Symbols Nerd Font to get icons in waybar, and Noto Sans for the actual font.
 Ubuntu Nerd Font is used for the dunst config.
 All of these fonts (except Noto Sans) are available at [the nerd font website.](https://nerdfonts.com)\
 Noto Sans is available [here](https://fonts.google.com/noto/specimen/Noto+Sans)